pnmadelaine/website/content/2022-06-09-nix-registry.md

 Author: Paul-Nicolas Madelaine
 Date: 2022-06-09
 Category: Blog
+Summary: A quick note about a small trick I implemented in my NixOS configurations.

 *A quick note about a small trick I implemented in my NixOS configurations.*